EmiDaDuck/Creatures-of-Sonaria-Value-Fetcher/readme.md

 ---

-**Enjoy fetching creature values with style! 🎉**
+**Enjoy fetching creature values with style! 🎉** Donation are not necessary but appreciated / taking ingame items such as mush, creatures and stuff.
-Made by Emily / Roblox Name: @yieslie / yeslie
+Made by Emily / Roblox Name: @yieslie / yeslie with ❤️